-During my time as an art teacher and later, when I ran my own company providing art workshops in school, the thing I came across in every classroom I visited was the phrase, ‘I can’t draw’.
-As a result of this phrase being uttered, the child would often produce little, or create with such little interest nothing much was created, or simply give up.
-I have always found this very depressing, but my attitude was not to accept it.
-Simply, if you can hold a pencil, you can draw!
-The two videos that are shown opposite, I think should be shown to any child who utters the dreaded phrase, ‘I can’t draw’.
-The reasons are as follows:
+During my time as an art teacher and when I ran my own company providing art workshops in school, the phrase I came across in every classroom I visited was, ‘I can’t draw’.
+After the phrase was uttered, the child would often produce little, or draw with such little interest nothing was created.
+Or they simply give up.
+I found this very depressing, but my attitude was not to accept it.
+My opinion has always been, if you can hold a pencil, you can draw!
+The two videos shown opposite, should be shown to any child who utters the dreaded phrase, ‘I can’t draw’.
+Children can draw look at this!

-Essentially, the reason children and adults claim they can’t draw is for two main reasons, lack of confidence and what I call ‘comparison syndrome’ – I can’t draw like him or her (or insert any artist you care to name), therefore I am useless.
-As I explain in the video, if you look at Andy Warhol’s drawings compared to Picasso, Rembrandt etc, his work looks positively child like, yet he was successful and became very rich.
-The point is his drawings were unique, and that is what makes them special.
+The reason children and adults claim they can’t draw is twofold; lack of confidence and what I refer to as the ‘comparison syndrome’.
+I can’t draw like him or her (or insert any artist you care to name), therefore I am useless.
+As I explain in the video, if you look at Andy Warhol’s drawings compared to Picasso, Rembrandt etc, his work looks positively child like.
+Yet he became successful and very rich.
+The point is, his drawings were unique, and that is what made them special.

-Drawing is the basis of all non-verbal communication, by putting a part of the whole gamut of drawing into a little box called ‘art’ we are excluding a lot of people who can draw from considering themselves artists.
+A whole art lesson can be based on Drawing as the basis of all non-verbal communication.
+When we put the whole gamut of drawing into a little box called ‘art’ we are excluding a lot of people who can draw from considering themselves artists.
 It’s all in the way we, as human beings, categorise things.
 One day, everyone will realise that art is the basis of our communication and without art, in all its forms, we would still be back in the stone age.

 Lots of drawing and painting ‘How to’ videos from basic drawing skills to more advanced concepts – designed for children.